 Depreciation is one of the most significant hidden costs of aircraft ownership.
 Just like a new car, a private jet begins to lose value the moment it’s put into service.
 An aircraft can depreciate by 10-15% in its first year alone.
 While this isn't a monthly check you write, it directly impacts your net worth and the return you’ll get when you decide to sell.
 Understanding this from the beginning is key to calculating the true cost of your investment.
 Consistent, high-quality maintenance and thoughtful upgrades can help slow depreciation and protect your aircraft’s long-term value.

-How Professional Management Reduces Your Costs
+How a Management Partner Can Lower Your Overall Costs

 It might seem counterintuitive to add another expense to your budget, but partnering with a professional aircraft management company is one of the smartest financial decisions you can make as an owner.
 The right partner doesn’t just handle the day-to-day logistics; they actively work to lower your operational spending and protect the value of your asset.
 By leveraging industry relationships, operational expertise, and economies of scale, a management team can create significant savings that often outweigh their fees.